mbrochh/mbrochh.io/src/posts/hello-world.md

 date: '2018-12-21'
 title: 'Hello World'
 excerpt: 'Just a test post, nothing to see here.'
+type: 'blog'
 ---

-This is the mandatory `hello world` post to kick off this new blog.
+This is the mandatory `hello world post` to kick off this new blog.
 I'm just testing my theme here, there is no real content on this page.

 ## This is a headline